Goldstone modes and the golden spiral in the ferromagnetic spin-1 biquadratic model: Appendices

-As argued in Ref.~\cite{shiqianqian}, the highly degenerate ground states arising from SSB with type-B GMs admit an exact singular value decomposition, thus exhibiting the self-similarities as a whole.
-In other words, a fractal structure underlies the ground state subspace.
-If we choose the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ and ${\rm dim }(\Omega_L^{\rm PBC})$, or equivalently, the residual entropy $S_r$, as a physical observable, one may anticipate that they should exhibit such self-similarities.
-Given they are integers, we have to cope with a situation to express an integer in terms of an irrational number, as encountered in the so-called Binet formula~\cite{binet}.
+It has been argued in Ref.~\cite{shiqianqian} that the highly degenerate ground states arising from SSB with type-B GMs admit an exact Schmidt decomposition, thus exhibiting self-similarities as a whole.
+In this way a fractal structure underlies the ground state subspace.
+If we choose the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ and ${\rm dim }(\Omega_L^{\rm PBC})$, or equivalently, the residual entropy per site, as a physical observable, one may anticipate that they exhibit such self-similarities.
+Given these quantities are integers, we have to cope with a situation to express an integer in terms of an irrational number, as encountered in the Binet formula~\cite{binet}.
 A tentative speculation is that the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ and ${\rm dim }(\Omega_L^{\rm PBC})$ satisfy a three-term recursive relation, as occurs in the Fibonacci-Lucas sequences.
-A simple calculation for small $L$ values, as shown in Table~\ref{tab1}, demonstrates that the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ and ${\rm dim }(\Omega_L^{\rm PBC})$ constitute the two Fibonacci-Lucas sequences, with $P=3$ and $Q=1$.
-In fact, the three-term recursive relations for the two Fibonacci-Lucas sequences may be recognized to be identical to those for the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ for $L\geq 2$ and ${\rm dim }(\Omega_L^{\rm PBC})$ for $L\geq 3$, if $f$ is identified to be $L+1$ for OBCs and $L$ for PBCs.
+A simple calculation for small $L$ values, as shown in Table~\ref{TableC}, demonstrates that the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ and ${\rm dim }(\Omega_L^{\rm PBC})$ constitute the two Fibonacci-Lucas sequences, with values $P=3$ and $Q=1$.
+In fact, the three-term recursive relations for the Fibonacci-Lucas sequences may be recognized to be identical to those for the ground state degeneracies ${\rm dim }(\Omega_L^{\rm OBC})$ for $L\geq 2$ and ${\rm dim }(\Omega_L^{\rm PBC})$ for $L\geq 3$, if $n=L+1$ for OBCs and $n=L$ for PBCs.
 As such, we reproduce the results obtained by Aufgebauer and Kl\"{u}mper from consideration of the underlying Temperley-Lieb algebra~\cite{spins}.
-The results can thus be summarised as